 To prevent profit shifting and tax evasion, governments need more information about the overall economic and financial position of multinational companies, and not just the position of arbitrarily drawn legal subsidiaries.
-We therefore endorse the principle of combined reporting of multinational companies, recognising the need for this to identify what activity multinationals are carrying out, under which names and in which jurisdictions.
+We therefore endorse the principle of transparent combined reporting of multinational companies.
+We look forward to the OECD Action Plan on profit shifting which is being prepared for our meeting in 2014, and we call upon the

-We look forward to the OECD Action Plan on profit shifting which is being prepared for the G20 meeting later this year, and we call upon the OECD to work with governments, the private sector and civil society to agree - in time for inclusion in that report - detailed, practical proposals for this combined and country-by-country reporting by multinationals.
+OECD to work with governments, the private sector and civil society to agree - in time for inclusion in that report - detailed, practical proposals for combined reporting by multinationals.

-In the meantime, we will immediately require that all multinational company groups registered in our jurisdictions, including in our overseas territories and dependencies, report sales, assets, employment numbers and costs, profits, and taxes paid in each jurisdiction individually in their audited annual reports and tax returns, including the names and locations of all subsidiaries and permanent establishments; and that this detailed country-by-country information will be included in the automatic exchange of tax information.
+In the meantime, we will immediately require that all multinational company groups registered in our jurisdictions, including in our overseas territories and dependencies, report sales, assets, employment numbers and costs, profits, and taxes paid in each jurisdiction individually in their audited annual reports and tax returns; and that this detailed country-by-country information will be included in the automatic exchange of tax information.